 Visiting Walt Disney World with Hearing Disabilities

 Disney World is accommodating for guests with hearing disabilities.
 Here are a few of the services provided to make your trip as magical as possible!
-Additional information, including specific attraction accommodations, can be found on the official Walt Disney World Website.
+The official Walt Disney World Resort Website offers additional information including specific attraction accommodations.

 At the Resort

-At the Walt Disney World resorts, rooms can be equipped with a communication kit in order to make the resort safe and comfortable for anyone with hearing difficulties.
+In order to make a resort safe and comfortable for anyone with hearing disabilities, communication kits can be requested.
 These kits include:

 • door knock and phone alerts